 The gap between professional and consumer home monitoring systems continues to narrow, with Zmodo’s latest looking very much like a pro system, without the price tag.

 Packing a pair of cameras and 500GB of HD hard disk recording, it is a step up from a little cloud camera on a stork, for not that much more money.

-Considering you can buy a single HD home camera for $200, getting a pair of Zmodo Smart Wireless cameras for $299 (For the latest prices and discounts, check here) plus a hard disk for wireless recording is pretty good value.
+Considering you can buy a single HD home camera, getting a pair of Zmodo Smart Wireless cameras (For the latest prices and discounts, check here) plus a hard disk for wireless recording is pretty good value.

 The cameras may only be 720p models, but that’s still plenty of pixels for spotting possible crime or unwanted visitors.

 The bundle includes a network video recorder box for remote recording with a 500GB drive, that you can upgrade if you need more storage.
 It connects to your router via Ethernet and is a sleek black unit, which matches the gray and black cameras.